sourcemeta/registry/docs/configuration.md

 The JSON Schema that defines `registry.json` can be mounted in the Registry as a [built-in collection](library.md) called `@sourcemeta/registry`.
-You can explore a live instance of the latest version at [https://schemas.sourcemeta.com/sourcemeta/registry/configuration](https://schemas.sourcemeta.com/sourcemeta/registry/configuration).
+You can explore the latest version at [https://schemas.sourcemeta.com/sourcemeta/registry/configuration](https://schemas.sourcemeta.com/sourcemeta/registry/configuration).

 !!! tip